 To receive each issue of Migration Policy Practice by email, please contact IOM’s Publications Unit *.
 Subscription to MPP is free of charge.

-Migration Policy Practice (ISSN 2223-5248) is run and published jointly by the International Organization for Migration (IOM) and Eurasylum Ltd. To discuss any aspect of the journal, or to submit an article, please contact:
+Migration Policy Practice (ISSN 2223-5248) was established and published jointly by Eurasylum Ltd and the International Organization for Migration (IOM) from October 2011 to June 2022.
+It is now run solely by IOM.
+To discuss any aspect of the journal, or to submit an article, please contact: IOM’s Publications Unit *.